 - About 75,000 military children are enrolled in 172 DoDEA schools around the world.

 - The DoDEA website is full of resources, such as their Parent Guides with information on what to expect in grade school and high school.

-Installation youth center services
+Installation youth programs

 - Volunteer and employment listings of that perfect after-school job or volunteer position

 - Instructional classes such as martial arts, gymnastics, music and dance